kaoc/kaoc.github.io/sample_index.md

 </td><td>
 <p>

-Kerala Association of Colorado (**KAOC**) is a community driven cultural organization for Malayalees (‘Malayalam’ speaking people or the people from the South Indian state of Kerala) in Colorado, serving for more than 35 years.
+Kerala Association of Colorado (<strong>KAOC</strong>) is a community driven cultural organization for Malayalees (‘Malayalam’ speaking people or the people from the South Indian state of Kerala) in Colorado, serving for more than 35 years.
 It acts as a bedrock for all types of arts and cultural activities for Keralites in Colorado.
 	</p>
 	<p>

-**KAOC** is a registered non-profit organization exempt from taxes and certified per the federal regulations for non profit as a 501(c)(3) organization (Fed ID 84-1530554)
+<strong>KAOC</strong> is a registered non-profit organization exempt from taxes and certified per the federal regulations for non profit as a 501(c)(3) organization (Fed ID 84-1530554)
 	</p>
 </td></tr>
 <tr><td>